andfaulkner/mad-utils/README.md

 *   types
 *   validation

-All of the above namesapaces are also importable from the NodeJS and Browser modules.
+All of the above namespaces are also importable from the NodeJS and Browser modules.

 NodeJS submodule
 ----------------